adrialfonso/AdriAlfonso/README.md

 <h5 align="leftr"> adriaalfonsomedero@gmail.com </h5>

 <h3 align="left">About me:</h3>
 Welcome to my GitHub profile!
-I'm a third-year Computer Science student currently studying at the University of Barcelona.
+I'm a third-year Computer Science at the University of Barcelona.
 I have a real passion for programming and love to explore new areas such as computer graphics, AI, security, video games, etc.

 One of the things I enjoy the most is taking on new challenges and embarking on personal projects.
 I'm always eager to learn and expand my skills.